sangkangnamami/data_science_bootcamp_8/README.md

 - Essential Python for Data Analyst
 - Dashboard

-Please see my contribution in "projects"
+Please see my contribution in "projects" or https://github.com/sangkangnamami/data_science_bootcamp_8/tree/main/projects

 You can find me on  LinkedIn https://www.linkedin.com/in/saranpol-chakadkarn-604259263/